barrykooij/related-posts-for-wp/readme.txt

 = Is there a shortcode? =
 Yes, use [rp4wp]

+= Is there a widget? =
+Yes there is!

 = Does Related Posts for WordPress uses it's own database table ? = There is one custom table created for the post cache, this table will however not be used at the frontend of your website.
 Related Posts are fetched with normal WP_Query objects.